ArthurAtangana/SYSC3303A_Project/README.md

 * `system`: Tests all components working together. (eg. Does the simulation correctly get all passengers to their desired floors?)

 All resources for tests (eg. input files) are in `test/resources`.

+Only classes that expose public methods are unit tested.

+The testing framework used for unit tests is JUnit 5.8.1.

 For detailed test layout, see test README.

 ### Troubleshooting